effektif/admin-docs/docs/starting.rst

     The Signavio login screen

-When you click *Log in with Signavio account*\ , you will be redirected to the Signavio Process Editor and asked to authorize the access of Signavio Workflow.
+When you click *Log in with Signavio account*\ , you will be redirected to the Signavio Process Manager and asked to authorize the access of Workflow Accelerator.
-When you click on *Grant*\ , you will be redirected back to Signavio Workflow and automatically logged in.
+When you click on *Grant*\ , you will be redirected back to Workflow Accelerator and automatically logged in.
 The authorization dialog is only shown the first time you use this method to login.

 .. figure:: _static/images/authorization.png